Taomato/GMSFNet/README.md

 - **PyTorch 2.0.0+cu118**: PyTorch is used as the deep learning framework.
 Installation will depend on your hardware configuration (CPU or GPU).
 - **Anaconda/Miniconda (optional)**: Recommended for managing Python environments.
 - **CUDA (optional, for GPU acceleration)**: If you are using GPU, you will need the correct CUDA version installed for PyTorch.

+## Data
+- **The data is a self-made multi-source water body dataset, which can be provided according to requirements
 ## License

 This project is licensed under the MIT License